 If you'd like to remove this branding (because a sponsor requires it, for example), purchase a license, which includes many other benefits besides splash screen removal.

 If your game is popular, people will snatch it and upload it to other sites, causing you to give others ad revenue off your game without your permission.

 This can be deterred through site locking, a feature that prevents the game from starting if it's hosted on a different domain from any on a "whitelist" that you create.

-1) In the Settings dialog with your game open, click on Loader button on the left sidebar.
+In the Settings dialog with your game open, click on Loader button on the left sidebar.

-If this is happening, in over 90% of cases, it's due to an incompatible sound.
+In many cases, it's due to an incompatible sound.

 If you remove sounds from your game until it successfully exports, you can identify which sound is at fault.
 Once you do, a safe solution is simply to re-export it from a program such as Audacity while taking heed of the basic requirements of sounds that we talked about in the Sounds article.

 - 44.1 KHz